smithy-lang/smithy-rs/design/src/aws_config.md

 - [ ] Code generate `<everservice>::Client::new(&shared_config)`
 - [ ] Deprecate `<everyservice>::from_env`, message points to `Client::new`
 - [ ] Remove `<everyservice>::from_env`

+## Open Issues
+- [ ] Connector construction needs to be a function of HTTP settings